 I was responsible for the easy Blackberry Cabernet Paleta recipe (sort of like a fruit and wine sorbet) and I dare say it was good.
 Stay tuned for the recipe.
-Because it needed time to simmer, I had plenty of opportunity to check out what everyone else was doing and sip Baja wine.
+Because it needed time to simmer, I had plenty of opportunities to check out what everyone else was doing and sip Baja wine.

 Seated Dinner in La Cocina Que Canta